jultty/tori/docs/usage/configuration.md

 tori will read the `packages` file and check if it matches the currently installed packages.
 If it does not match, it will ask you how to proceed.

-If you would prefer not to be asked how to proceed, you can configure a default action to be taken for package mismatch resolution.
+If you would prefer not to be asked how to proceed, you can configure a default action to be taken for package lists conflict resolution.

+The application only concerns itself with manually installed packages.
+Any dependencies pulled automatically should not be added to the removal list.
+This is done by querying your package manager specifically for a list of manually installed packages.

 ## Base files